Parliamentary Library Internship

 - privileged access to the Parliamentary Library’s collections and facilities

 The Internship is open to students who have commenced studying for an ALIA accredited Librarian qualification at an Australian institution.
 It is open to both undergraduate and postgraduate students.
 Applicants must be Australian citizens or permanent residents.
+Aboriginal and Torres Strait Islander students are encouraged to apply.

 The internship is for up to 20 days and can be undertaken one day a week for the semester, or in an intensive block.
 The internship is a work experience opportunity and is not remunerated.